-Nadine Leblanc leads Canada’s foremost team of experts and researchers responsible for accelerating housing affordability in Canada through evidence-based policy, research and analytics.
-With the National Housing Strategy now being rolled out, the Policy Sector is focusing on developing game-changing ideas that will help ensure that, by 2030, everyone in Canada has a home that they can afford and that meets their needs.
+Nadine Leblanc leads Canada’s foremost team of experts responsible for accelerating housing affordability for all in Canada through the development of evidence-based policies and by providing policy advice to Government.
+The Policy sector is focusing on developing game-changing ideas that will help ensure that everyone in Canada has a home that they can afford and that meets their needs.

 Prior to working at CMHC, Nadine was a senior advisor at the Office of the Auditor General of Canada and was responsible for leading large Financial Crown Corporation audits, including CMHC’s financial audit.